wenbakefield/cs4550-hw07/README.md

 Profile pictures are expected to be uploaded in a square aspect ratio, but it is not required.

-Profile pictures must be below 1 MB in size or the server will return a 413 Request Entity Too Large error.
+Profile pictures must be below 750 KB in size or the server will return a 413 Request Entity Too Large error.

 All fields are required when registering a new user.